 Rice is one of the most important basic foods on earth.
 It is the staple food of more than three and a half billion people worldwide.
 Most rice is produced in Asia, where some 90 per cent of the world's rice is grown on 140 million hectares of land – an area the size of South Africa.
 Rice is thus the main source of income for farmers in Asia.
 However, the entire region struggles with extreme weather conditions.
 Floods, typhoons and periods of drought are everyday occurrences that repeatedly wipe out entire harvests.

-In order to better forecast harvests, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, the Allianz Re, the International Rice Research Institute, the software company SA and the Swiss Agency for Development and Cooperation (SDC) have launched a rice crop monitoring initiative.
-Since 2013, this partnership between public and private organisations has been helping rice farmers and governments in Southeast Asia to undertake timely countermeasures when faced with imminent harvest losses.
+In order to better forecast harvests, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, the Swiss Re, the International Rice Research Institute (IRRI), the software company sarmap SA and the Swiss Agency for Development and Cooperation (SDC) have launched a rice crop monitoring initiative.
+Since 2012, this partnership between public and private organisations has been helping rice farmers and governments in Asia to undertake timely countermeasures when faced with imminent harvest losses.

 'RIICE' – which stands for Remote Sensing-based Information and Insurance for Crops in Emerging Countries – collects detailed information for around 15 million hectares of land under rice cultivation in Cambodia, India, Philippines, Thailand and Viet Nam.
 The data is generated by so-called SAR satellites that use electromagnetic waves to scan the earth's surface.
 Powerful enough to penetrate through dense cloud, this technology makes it possible to monitor rice fields during the monsoon period too – which is the main rice-growing period.